Bashir-Warsame/Bashir-Warsame/README.md

 - 🔭 I’m currently a Technical Consultant at Xander Talent.
 - 🌱 I’m currently learning about data engineering best practices and advanced SQL techniques.
-- 👯 I'm actively involved in data engineering communities and forums.
+- 👯 I’m intersted in learning more about the life-cycle of data and AI
 - 💬 Ask me about anything related to data engineering or my journey as an aspiring data engineer!
 - 📫 How to reach me: Feel free to connect with me on any of the social media platforms listed below.
+- 🥅 Current goals of mine are to work in data and contribute to projects
 - ⚡ Check out my recent [Blogs](YourMediumLink)
 - 📝[Portfolio](YourPortfolioLink)
-- ✨ I can draw too.
-[ArtGallery](YourInstagramLink)
+- ✨ I like to

 **Languages and Tools:**